continuedev/continue/docs/docs/customize/config.md

 ### `disableSessionTitles`

-Prevents generating summary titles for each chat session when set to true.
+Prevents generating summary titles for each chat session when set to `true`.

 ### `ui`